-Currently this information is not documented.
-It is noted in many locations that all inquiries are welcome and contact information is provided in many formats.
-Accommodations will be made unless such accommodation causes undo hardship.
+APGO has developed a draft AODA policy.
+This policy is currently under review by the Governance Committee for future submission to Council.
+Currently, It is noted in many locations that all inquiries are welcome and contact information is provided in many formats.
+Accommodations will be made for those with special needs unless such accommodation causes undo hardship.